Tony Angell: Artwork

 Angell makes sculptures in bronze and stone and has shown them regularly for some forty years.
 He has worked in chlorite, granite, marble, sandstone, serpentine, slate and soapstone.

-Among his many public commissions Angell includes Seattle's Woodland Park Zoo, the Seattle Aquarium, the City of Redmond, WA, the Mount Baker Ski Area, Sleeping Lady in Leavenworth, WA and the public libraries of Bainbridge and Lopez Island.
+Among his many public commissions are Seattle's Woodland Park Zoo, the Seattle Aquarium, the City of Redmond, WA, the Mount Baker Ski Area, Sleeping Lady in Leavenworth, WA and the public libraries of Bainbridge and Lopez Island.
 His work is part of the Harborview Medical Center and the public collection of the Seattle Business Center.
-His sculptural work is included in the collections of the Museum of Northwest Art, the Seattle Art Museum, the Frye Art Museum and the Tacoma Art Museum, as well as the Gilcrease Museum of Art in Tulsa, Oklahoma, the National Museum of Wildlife Art in Jackson Hole, Wyoming.
-Cornell University has his paintings in their collections as does the Victoria and Albert Museum in London, England.
+His sculptural work is included in the collections of the Museum of Northwest Art, the Seattle Art Museum, the Frye Art Museum, the Tacoma Art Museum, the Gilcrease Museum of Art in Tulsa, Oklahoma, and the National Museum of Wildlife Art in Jackson Hole, Wyoming.
+Cornell University has his paintings in their collections, as does the Victoria and Albert Museum in London, England.

-Awards for his artwork include the Master Artist Medal from the Leigh Yawkey Woodson Art Gallery of Wausau Wisconsin, and a first prize award in illustration from the Victoria and Albert Museum in 2006.
-His sculpture "Stretching Kestrel" received the Chilmark Award from the National Sculpture Society, an organization of which he is an elected Fellow.
+Awards for his artwork include the Master Artist Medal from the Leigh Yawkey Woodson Art Gallery of Wausau, Wisconsin, and a first prize award in illustration from the Victoria and Albert Museum in 2006.
+His sculpture Stretching Kestrel received the Chilmark Award from the National Sculpture Society, an organization of which he is an elected Fellow.

 In 2016, the Museum of Northwest Art awarded a Northwest Luminaries award in Angell's name.
-These awards are named in honor of those who have left a lasting impact on the Pacific Northwest region (including Patti Warashina and art historian Bill Holm).
-These awards are then given to artists of promise as chosen by a distinguished nominating panel and jury.
+The award is named in honor of those who have left a lasting impact on the Pacific Northwest region (including Patti Warashina and art historian Bill Holm).
+The award is then given to artists of promise, as chosen by a distinguished nominating panel and jury.

 Angell acknowledges a number of influences on his work: the bird illustrators Don Eckelberry and Morris Graves, the carvings of the Haida, Tlingit and Tsimshian peoples of the Pacific Northwest Coast, and a Japanese Edo-period screen carved with crows in the Seattle Asian Art Museum.